aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 		kubectl get pods -n a2d2

-You can **stop** the data service by executing:

-		helm delete a2d2-data-service

 #### Raw data input data source, and response data staging

 The data service can be configured to input raw data from S3, FSx (see [Preload A2D2 data from S3 to FSx](#PreloadFSx) ), or EFS (see [Preload A2D2 data from S3 to EFS](#PreloadEFS) ).
 Similarly, the data client can specify the ```accept``` field in the ```request``` to request that the response data be staged on S3, FSx, or EFS.
 The raw data input source is fixed when the data service is deployed.
 However, the response data staging option is specified in the data client request, and is therefore dynamic.